rohitect/kraven-spring-boot-starter/docs/designDocs/mock-server-feature-roadmap.md

-# Mock Server Feature Roadmap
+# Mock Server Plugin Feature Roadmap

 ## Feature Overview

-The Mock Server feature for Kraven UI provides a configurable mock server for integration testing.
+The Mock Server Plugin for Kraven UI provides a configurable mock server for integration testing.
 It allows developers to define mock responses for endpoints via JSON configuration and switch between different response variations at runtime through the Kraven UI interface.
+The feature is implemented as a standalone plugin that integrates with the Kraven UI plugin architecture.

 ## Key Capabilities

-- Configurable mock server that starts on port 11000 (or custom port)
+- Configurable mock server plugin that runs on port 11000 (or custom port)
+- Manual or automatic server startup control via UI or configuration
 - JSON-based configuration for defining mock endpoints and responses
 - Support for multiple response variations per endpoint with default selection
 - Runtime switching between different mock responses via the Kraven UI